Meet our Co-Presidents

 Previously, Sara was the Program Manager for the Gary and Mary West Foundation focusing her efforts on their Youth Employment and Service Animal portfolios.
 Sara has an MA in International Relations from Alliant International University and has spent many years serving the refugee community in San Diego.
 She has served as Vice-Chair of the San Diego Refugee Forum and Board Chair of Somali Family Services.

 Sara serves on the Board of Directors of the Any Body Can Youth Foundation an organization in Southeast San Diego, an after-school program which is a boxing gym built within the confines of a learning center/library.
 Sara serves as Vice President of the North County Philanthropy Council; whose mission is to strengthen Philanthropy in North San Diego County.
-Sara also serves on the Board of Directors of San Diego Grantmakers, whose mission is to connect, educate, develop, and inspire organized philanthropy to be more effective individually and collectively.
+Sara also serves on the Board of Directors of Catalyst of San Diego and Imperial Counties, whose mission is to connect, educate, develop, and inspire organized philanthropy to be more effective individually and collectively.
 Sara is a long-time member of Women Give San Diego, a donor circle that funds non-profit organizations in San Diego County that offer underserved women and girls the opportunity to enhance their participation in the regional economy and become fully engaged in the prosperity of their local communities.